Renovation of Senate's temporary home $29M over budget

 There's also advanced corrosion of the cast-iron-framed windows throughout the building.
 The coffered plaster ceilings in the grand hall and concourse have significant structural problems.
 The building, converted to a government conference centre after the railways left in 1966, has not been upgraded since the 1970s.

-—Michel Patrice, Senate law clerk
+There was pushback from the Senate.—Michel Patrice, Senate law clerk

 Public Works estimates rehabilitation now will cost $219 million — and says it is trying to stay on budget by cutting back on the $80 million earmarked to relocate and fit up offices for 27 senators displaced by the Centre Block renovations.
 Those relocation costs also include extra space for postal services, security, a loading dock and more.